BARCLAYS COMMUNITY SPORT FUND

 Female Coaches for Girls Grant

-Increasing the number of high-quality female coaches in the girls’ game is crucial to improving standards, meeting the increased demand of girls now playing, and showing girls – through local female role models – that they can be involved in sport in a variety of ways.
+Increasing the number of high-quality female coaches in the women and girls’ game is crucial to improving standards, meeting increased demand, and showing women and girls – through local female role models – that they can be involved in sport in a variety of ways.

 Who is eligible to apply?